cairnswm/gapi/README.md

 # gapi
 Generic API - PHP

+# Concept

+Many systems are built with an API backend.
+Building an API can be a lot of work so this project is built to make it a lot quicker and easier to build a RESTful API against a mySQL database.
+The project allows the configuration of the api to control which tables and which fields can be accessed through the API.

+A RESTful API can also manage business logic.
+Simple business logic can added through various callbacks (not yet implemented)

 # Idea

 1. Create a standard REST API that can connect to any table in the database (Done)